IGME-202-2231/project-2-xentriom/README.md

 ## Simulation Design

-- An aquarium with different species of marine life.
-Some species may flock together and some species may avoid each other.
+- An tropical sea of marine life

 ### Controls